Hello! I’m Chance from OVOS, here to clear up some frequent questions and concerns (such as, what’s OVOS?).

 OVOS and Neon are entirely separate entities.
 However, we are working in full cooperation on what I am calling Life After MycroftAI, and we do share a key individual.

-OVOS currently has six core team members, who are likely to become the OVOS Foundation’s initial Board and Secretary.
-Of the six,
+OVOS currently has five core team members, who are likely to become the OVOS Foundation’s initial Board and Secretary.
+Of the five,

 1 is Neon’s lead developer (Daniel McKnight)